HomeBlog Home

 6. Offer to Pay the Sellers' Moving Expenses

 Instead of raising your purchase price, offer a set amount to help with moving costs.
 This gives sellers extra money without increasing the sales price on paper.
 By doing this, you avoid appraisal problems and keep the process simple for both sides.
 In today’s market, a smart and flexible offer can make all the difference.
-Learn more about home buying strategies in our mortgage process guide.
+Learn more about home-buying strategies in our mortgage process guide.

 7. No Personal Letters